-“By signing up for a free trial, your school will be able to implement a complete solution to educating pupils about the dangers of cyberbullying; including assessing their current knowledge, implementing tailored learning pathways based on each pupil’s results, and culminating in a final assessment that enables you to demonstrate evidence of pupil progress to Ofsted.”
+“By signing up for a free trial, your school will be able to implement a complete solution to educating students about the dangers of cyberbullying; including assessing their current knowledge, implementing tailored learning pathways based on each student’s results, and culminating in a final assessment that enables you to demonstrate evidence of student progress to inspectors.”

 Yes, it’s a little bit more long-winded, but can you see how it makes the offer so much more tangible and implies so much more benefit?

 2. It doesn’t give them enough functionality to actually get any benefit